 Keyera Corp. directly or indirectly owns 100% of the voting interests in all of its operating subsidiaries.
-1
+The following diagram sets out the name and jurisdiction of the operating subsidiaries of Keyera Corp. as of the date of this AIF.

 Keyera Corp. is the managing partner of the Partnership, Keyera's primary Canadian operating subsidiary.
 The Partnership owns and operates the majority of Keyera's Canadian assets and businesses.
-In accordance with the Partnership Agreement, the Partnership is authorized to carry on a number of business activities including: (i) directly or indirectly, alone or in conjunction with other persons, gathering, processing, transporting, delivering, fractionating, extracting, storing, blending, buying, selling, marketing, investing in, exploring for, developing, producing, and disposing of natural gas, NGLs, crude oil, bitumen and other petroleum products (including any by-products associated with the foregoing), petroleum based solvents, electricity, thermal energy and other alternative energy; (ii) constructing, owning, operating, managing, acquiring and investing in facilities and infrastructure related to the foregoing; (iii) other business activities as the Board of Directors may determine; and (iv) all activities ancillary or incidental to any of the foregoing.
+In accordance with the Partnership Agreement, as of the date of this AIF, the Partnership is authorized to carry on a number of business activities including, directly or indirectly, alone or in conjunction with other persons: (i) gathering, processing, transporting, delivering, fractionating, extracting, storing, terminalling, blending, refining, handling, alkylating, buying, selling, marketing, investing in, hedging, exploring for, developing, producing, and disposing of natural gas, NGLs, crude oil, bitumen, petroleum based solvents, refined petroleum products (such as diesel or gasoline) and other petroleum products (including any by-products associated with the foregoing)electricity, thermal energy and other alternative energy; (ii) constructing, owning, operating, managing, acquiring, investing in and disposing of facilities and infrastructure related to the foregoing; (iii) providing support, services and strategic advice to affiliates of the Partnership; (iv) other business activities as the Board of Directors may determine; and (v) all activities ancillary or incidental to any of the foregoing.
 A copy of the Partnership Agreement is available on SEDAR at www.sedar.com.